by-jp/www.byjp.me/content/notes/twitter/3977391164/index.md

 - imported
 - from-twitter
 ---
-Whaa?\!
-Undisclosed Desires sounds like a pop anthem at the start\!
+Whaa?!
+Undisclosed Desires sounds like a pop anthem at the start!
 Its not bad though